What is Fensafe 222 mg?

 | Shelf Life | 3 years from the date of manufacturing |

-| Usages | Used for the treatment of various parasitic worm infections. |
+| Usages | Used for the treatment of various parasitic worm infections |

 | Country of Origin | India |

-How does Fensafe 222 mg works?
+How does Fensafe 222 mg work?

 Fensafe 222 mg is an antiparasitic medication that functions by:

-- Preventing microtubule formation: Fensafe 222mg blocks tubulin, a protein required for the formation of microtubules, which is disruptive to cellular activities in parasites.
+- Preventing microtubule formation: Fensafe 222 mg blocks tubulin, a protein required for the formation of microtubules, which is disruptive to cellular activities in parasites.

 - Disrupting glucose transport: It blocks the uptake of glucose, starving parasites of nutrients and energy.

-- Damaging parasite cells: Fensafe 222mg causes cellular injury, ultimately leading to parasite death.
+- Damaging parasite cells: Fensafe 222 mg causes cellular injury, ultimately leading to parasite death.

 Fensafe 222 mg is prescribed to treat parasitic infections of the following types: